smmac72/zeroRender/README.md

 Automatically links **filename_diffuse.tga** as the diffuse texture.
-If not present, doesn't work, as no shading is possible.
-Probably will fix it someday.
+If not present, the result will be unlit.

 **Options:**